Dica-Developer/quickQuestion/README.md

 ## Required Software ##

-You must have [node.js](http://nodejs.org/ "Node.js") installed, to start working with QuickQuestion.
+You need to have [node.js](http://nodejs.org/ "Node.js") installed, to start working with QuickQuestion.

 ## Installation ##